ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms before 9am.
-Partly sunny.
-High near 80, with temperatures falling to around 78 in the
+         <h3>Today</h3>Mostly sunny.
+High near 80, with temperatures falling to around 78 in the afternoon.
+South southeast wind 9 to 17 mph, with
-         afternoon.
-South southeast wind 7 to 17 mph, with gusts as high as 29 mph.
-Chance of precipitation is 30%.<br></div>
+         gusts as high as 29 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">